Protea cynaroides (L.) L.

-Most Proteas prefer soils that are well-drained and acidic and we suggest to avoid heavy clay soils, as they need good drainage for healthy root growth.
-If you have a garden with heavy or clay soil, consider improving the drainage by using a free draining garden mix and either creating a raised garden bed (minimum height 12 to 18 inches / 30 to 45 cm) or installing underground drainage pipes.
+Most Proteas prefer well-drained and acidic soils, and we suggest avoiding heavy clay soils, as they need good drainage for healthy root growth.
+However, if you have a garden with heavy or clay soil, consider improving the drainage using a free-draining garden mix and either creating a raised garden bed (minimum height 12 to 18 inches / 30 to 45 cm) or installing underground drainage pipes.

 We recommended planting in autumn or spring, allowing the Proteas to absorb as much sun as possible.
 For best results, allow plenty of space between plants for air to circulate and avoid planting any Proteas deeper than the surface level in the pot.

-We suggest avoided any use of fertilizer when planting out Proteas, as they have a specially adapted system of fine roots (called ‘proteoid’ roots) which will develop naturally to seek out available nutrients in the soil… – See more at: How to Grow and Care for Proteas.
+We suggest avoiding any use of fertilizer when planting out Proteas.
+They have a specially adapted system of fine roots (called proteoid roots), which will naturally seek out available nutrients in the soil.
+See more at How to Grow and Care for Proteas.

 Native to the southwestern and southern parts of South Africa.